Arts Scholarships

 - Theatre – 2 x pieces, one classical and one contemporary, each 2 minutes max

-If you require any additional access or requirement of your art to facilitate your audition, please let us know as soon as possible following your invitation to audition.
+If you require any additional access or support to facilitate your audition, please let us know as soon as possible following your invitation to audition.

 The audition panel will then score your audition based on the following criteria: